kylew239/light-painting-swarm/README.md

 This project utilizes mutliple ROS nodes interfacing with the various hardware and the Crazyflie server ([Crazyswarm2 Package](https://imrclab.github.io/crazyswarm2/)).
 I created various nodes based on the difference functionalities needed, such as camera control, trajectory generation, and drone control.

 # Quickstart
-Setup:
+## Setup
 1. Clone the repository along with its dependencies, into your ros workspace under the `src/` directory.
 This can be done using the `vcs install` command.
-    * In your ros workspace, run `vcs import --input src`
+    * In your ros workspace, run `vcs import --input https://github.com/kylew239/light-painting-swarm/blob/main/light.repos src`
 2. Go into the `camera` and `light_painting` repositories and follow the README instructions to setup and configure the system
 3. Build using `colcon build` while in the workspace

-For light painting with one drone:
+## For light painting with one drone
 1. Run `ros2 launch light_painting light_paint.launch.py`
 2. In a seperate terminal, run `ros2 service call /generate_waypoint light_painting_interfaces/srv/Generate '{filename: <insert file>}'`
     * Be sure to replace `<insert file>` with the full path to your file
-3. After getting the service call response, run `ros2 service call /start std_srvs/srv/Empty `
+3. After getting the service call response, run `ros2 service call /start std_srvs/srv/Empty`

 # ROS Packages
 - `camera`: A package for controlling the shutter on the DSLR Camera.
 Tested on the Sony a6400
 - `light_painting`: A package for controlling the drone and it's onboard LEDs